 Loon Bay Resort, Sheridan Lake

-Announcement February 5, 2021 the travel advisory extended indefinitely – At this time, all non-essential travel and social interactions should be avoided.
+Announcement March 29, 2021 Travel Advisory still in place – At this time, all non-essential travel and social interactions should be avoided.
 This includes travel into and out of British Columbia and between regions of the province.
 Let’s do our part by following provincial health orders and continuing to support local businesses in accordance with the latest health orders.

 The Canadian border remains closed for recreational tourism, so we are asking our international visitors to dream now and explore British Columbia later when the time is right.